-Complete the following steps to set up your system:
+Perform the following steps to set up your system:

-- 1 Unpack the system. - 2 Install the system into the rack.
-For more information about installing the system into the rack, see the Rail Installation Guide at Dell.com/poweredgemanuals. - 3 Connect the peripherals to the system. - 4 Connect the system to its electrical outlet. - 5 Turn the system on by pressing the power button or by using iDRAC. - 6 Turn on the attached peripherals.
+- 1. Unpack the system. - 2.
+Install the system into the rack.
+For more information about installing the system into the rack, see the Rail Installation Guide at www.dell.com/poweredgemanuals. - 3.
+Connect the peripherals to the system. - 4.
+Connect the system to its electrical outlet. - 5.
+Power on the system by pressing the power button or by using iDRAC. - 6.
+Power on the attached peripherals.